abertschi/ad-free/README.md

 [![GitHub release](https://img.shields.io/github/release/abertschi/ad-free.svg)]()

 # ad-free
-An ad free Spotify music experience for Android
+Ad Free is an app for Android that mutes your phone audio whenever there are ads on Spotify.

 _Note: Spotify is an awesome company.
 I recommend you subscribe to Spotify Premium and support their products._